Here’s how to keep your cool on hot summer nights.

 High thread count sheeting tends to be warmer, whereas a lower thread count is better suited to summer months.
 Canningvale's Sogno Linen Cotton Collection is just right for Australian and New Zealand summers.
 The unique blend of linen and cotton is thermo-regulating, keeping you cool when hot and warm if you happen to have the air con up too high.

 2. Go natural on bed linen

-Generally, when it comes to your summer bed sheets, the lighter the weight the better.
-If they're too heavy they could obviously be too warm.
-Also, if your sheet set is nice and breathable but simply too heavy, it could cling to your body too much rather than allowing some refreshing air circulation whilst you slumber.
-Canningvale's Vintage Softwash Collection has already been a standout this summer with customer's raving about the softness and coolness this product allows in the warmer months.
+When it comes to choosing summer bed sheets, the more lightweight the better.
+Canningvale's Vintage Softwash Collection has been a standout this summer with customers.
+They love the softness and coolness this product provides in the warmer months.

 You May Also Love